Which program is right?

 Rum River

-The purpose of the RIM Critical Shorelines program is to protect riparian areas along the Mainstem of the Mississippi and major tributaries upstream of the Twin Cities to help preserve water quality and source water for communities that draw their drinking water from the Mississippi River.
+Protects riparian areas along the Mississippi and its major tributaries upstream of the Twin Cities to help preserve water quality and source water for communities.
 Additional benefits include wildlife habitat, carbon sequestration, and scenic beauty preservation.
-This program is available in all or parts of the following counties: Aitkin, Anoka, Becker, Benton, Cass, Chisago, Clearwater, Crow Wing, Ottertail, Hubbard, Isanti Kanabec, Mille Lacs, Morrison, Sherburne, Todd and Wadena.

 Grasslands